esiegmann/Integration_Roadmaps/docs/source/tasks/Deploy_Globus_Endpoint_v1.md

 data transfer software (Globus Connect Server) that handles the local end of data transfers to or from your data storage systems.
-Task 2.1, *Data and Networking integration design,* produced requirements for the RP's Data Transfer Nodes (DTNs) based on how you anticipate ACCESS researchers will use your resource(s).
+Task 2.1, *Data and Networking integration design,* produced requirements for the RP’s Data Transfer Nodes (DTNs) based on how you anticipate ACCESS researchers will use your resource(s).

 1. Your operations personnel will deploy the DTN hardware
     > (servers/nodes) in your data center.

 2. The network interfaces will be configured per the requirements from
     > task 2.1.
-(This typically includes one interface to the RP's
+(This typically includes one interface to the RP’s
     > high-bandwidth, wide-area network zone and a second interface to
-    > the zone where the RP's data storage is connected.)
+    > the zone where the RP’s data storage is connected.)

 This step is complete when your data storage personnel can login to the DTNs and set up storage connectivity, your accounting or operations